Find out how stress is leading to your premature skin aging and what can you do about it!

 Tiredness and fatigue resulting from lack of proper sleep is also a sign of stress.
 A good night’s sleep can prepare you for the long day ahead.
 When the body does not receive proper sleep of about seven to eight hours then it will result in fatigue.
 It is time to get some good sleep without added stress and tap into the reason why you were not having it in the first place.

 If you have body pains even when you wake up and occasionally feel chest pains then chances are you are stressed.
 Chest pains aren’t to be taken lightly so if you feel regular and extreme pains then check in with a doctor.
-If your body aches as if you have been working out for long then your mind is extremely stressed and you are seeing the signs in your body in the form of body pains.
+If your body aches as if you have been working out for a long then your mind is extremely stressed and you are seeing the signs in your body in the form of body pains.

-All these signs not only affect the body but the quality of life and also harm the skin resulting in premature skin aging.
+All these aging signs not only affect the body but the quality of life and also harm the skin resulting in premature skin aging.

 As discussed above, one of the signs of stress is not getting proper sleep.
 By not getting enough sleep, you can develop bags under your eyes.
 The eyes become puffy because of the fluid building due to lack of sleep.
 This can be cured by getting good sleep however, it can also become permanent if the sleep cycle remains disturbed.